-Here are some important points:
+Here are some key points:

 Replacement of Gas Heating:

 A heat pump can serve as a full replacement for traditional gas heating systems.
-In this process, the gas-fired boiler and radiators are replaced by a heat pump and suitable heating systems, such as underfloor heating or low-temperature radiators.
+In this process, the gas-fired boilers and radiators are replaced by a heat pump and suitable heating systems, such as underfloor heating or low-temperature radiators.

 Heat Pump Systems: